Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: Evaluation

+Figure~\ref{fig:basic} compares \sysname against the state-of-the-art schemes on four network topologies.
+Although \sysname is not designed for small topologies such as SWAN and UsCarrier, where an LP-solver can also quickly find the optimal allocation, we include the results to demonstrate the trend (note that the computation time in Figure~\ref{fig:basic_t} is in log scale).
+As the network size increases, we observe that \sysname demonstrates scalable performance precisely as intended, requiring less than 1 second of computation time while allocating comparable or higher demand on Kdl and ASN.
+On ASN, for instance, \sysname achieves 197--625$\times$ speedups relative to the baselines (LP-all is not viable) while satisfying 6--32\% more demand.

+\parab{Small topologies (SWAN and UsCarrier).} All the evaluated schemes can compute flow allocation on SWAN and UsCarrier within seconds, e.g., LP-all takes less than 1 second to determine the optimal allocation, eliminating the need for TE acceleration schemes.
+Nonetheless, we observe that when NCFlow is applied to UsCarrier, it can only meet 72.6\% of the demand (vs. 96.2\% for LP-all).
+In contrast to its suboptimal performance, \sysname retains a demand of 92.6\% that is close enough to the optimal.

-\parab{Kdl.} On the large topology Kdl with 754 nodes and 1790 edges (Figure~\ref{fig:basic_kdl}), \sysname only requires 1.1 seconds for computing each allocation.
-This is 15$\times$ faster than NCFlow, 27$\times$ faster than LP-top, and 883$\times$ faster than LP-all.
-Meanwhile, \sysname also satisfies almost the same fraction of demand as the highest scheme (90.5\% vs. 90.8\%).
-By comparison, LP-all requires over 900 seconds of computation and well exceeds the time budget of five minutes.
-Consequently, LP-all is constantly forced to reuse the stale routes computed two or three time windows ago, leading to only 79\% of demand being satisfied, despite its ability to compute optimal allocations when allowed unlimited time to run (which we report in \S\ref{subsec:offline-performance}).
-Both LP-top and NCFlow take less than 30 seconds to finish an allocation, but NCFlow only meets 68.9\% of demands whereas the heuristic approach overlooked before, LP-top, satisfies notably more demands of 90.8\%.
+\parab{Kdl.} On the larger Kdl topology with 754 nodes and 1,790 edges, \sysname takes only 0.95 seconds on average to complete each flow allocation, which is 7$\times$ faster than NCFlow, 13$\times$ faster than POP, 27$\times$ faster than LP-top, and 616$\times$ faster than LP-all.
+Meanwhile, \sysname satisfies 90.6\% of the demand, nearly the same as the best-performing scheme LP-top (with a difference of only 0.14\%).
+Among the other schemes, LP-all requires over 585 seconds for computation, exceeding the 5-minute time budget and forcing it to reuse stale routes from several intervals ago.
+As a result, LP-all only allocates 87.2\% of the demand despite its ability to find the optimal solution if granted unlimited run time.
+NCFlow and POP, on the other hand, produce flow allocations quickly as intended, yet they only satisfy 63.8\% and 87.7\% of the demand, respectively.

-\parab{ASN.} To assess each scheme's scalability, we test them on the large ASN network, which has 1739 nodes and 8558 edges.
-Figure~\ref{fig:basic_asn} shows more phenomenal speedup from \sysname relative to the baselines.
-The average computation time of \sysname (1.75 s) is 59$\times$ faster than NCFlow and 183$\times$ faster than LP-top (which has exceeded the five-minute limit).
-LP-all is practically infeasible to run on ASN for taking a prohibitively long time to finish, so we omit its results in the figure.
-Not only \sysname achieves substantial speedup, it also satisfies the most demand on average.
-Specifically, it satisfies 6.6\% more demand than LP-top and 19.8\% more than NCFlow.
-Once again, the overlooked approach LP-top surpasses the NCFlow that is designed for large topologies like ASN.
-The superior performance of \sysname demonstrates that \sysname is fast and scalable on large networks of thousands of nodes, while it has also learned to produce high-quality allocations.